 Think of this cabin with a loft as a starter shell for a summer hunting or fishing cabin, for example.

-In any rate, you have a place to sleep and protect you from the elements.
+At any rate, you have a place to sleep and protect yourself from the elements.
 Meanwhile, you have enough space on the main floor for a small kitchenette, stove, table, and a couple of chairs.
 What else do you need for $3,100 total?
 A toilet with a sink?
 We solved this one already…

 DIY building cost $35,000